Jeffrey R. MacDonald: February 16–17, 1970

 On the afternoon of February 16, MacDonald took his daughters to feed and ride the Christmas pony he had bought them.
-The trio then returned home at about 5:45 p.m.
-MacDonald then showered, and changed into an old pair of blue pajamas.
+The trio returned home at about 5:45 p.m.
+MacDonald then showered and changed into an old pair of blue pajamas.
 After the family ate supper, Colette left the household to attend an evening teaching class at Fort Bragg's North Carolina University extension.

 According to MacDonald, he then played "horsey": allowing his daughters to ride upon his back as if he was their Shetland pony for a short while before he had put Kristen to bed at approximately 7 p.m. as Kimberley played a game on the coffee table.
 He then slept for an hour before watching Kimberley's favorite television show, Laugh-In, with her before his older daughter also went to bed.
 Colette returned home at 9:40 p.m., and the couple sat on the couch watching television together before Colette decided to go to bed midway through The Tonight Show Starring Johnny Carson.
 MacDonald had himself fallen asleep in the living room in the early hours of the following day.